kescob0825/TaidX/Deliverable1.md

 - **Did you follow the Scrum process (e.g., moving tasks, updating boards, etc.)?**
     > We did as best we could.
 There were a few tasks left in limbo due to a team member withdrawing
   > from the course that were worked on in different branches anticipating as much due to the lack of
   > communication.
-Testing and CR's were a little light during this Sprint and for Sprint 2+ we plan on doing
+Testing and CR's were a light during this Sprint and for Sprint 2+ we plan on doing
   > PR's and Cr's for all merges into dev after a US is finished.
 We will update the quality policy accordingly.

 - **Is there anything you could improve for the next Sprint?
 (For the last Sprint mention what you would do if you were to continue)**
-    > Squashing commits, increased CR's and PR's, adding BB and WB testing for the API calls, testing of
+    > Squashing and amending commits before pushing, increased CR's and PR's, adding BB and WB testing for the API calls, testing of
   > UI features, better design meetings, standup meetings that are more substantive, less sloppy management
   > of large changes in the app (force pushing to overwrite dev), develop a better way to track commits and progress
   > , and come up with a testing plan and expectations.
 Additionally, we need to add more of our important communication